stonepros/stone/doc/stonefs/mdcache.rst

 When a client needs to query/change inode metadata or perform an operation on a directory, it has two options.
 It can make a request to the MDS directly, or serve the information out of its cache.
-With CephFS, the latter is only possible if the client has the necessary caps.
+With StoneFS, the latter is only possible if the client has the necessary caps.

 Clients can send simple requests to the MDS to query or request changes